Korey Boddington: Personal

 Boddington was born and grew up in Mooloolaba, Queensland and attended Mountain Creek State High School.
 In 2007, he was hit by a car, causing serious injuries.
 Then, in 2011, at the age of fifteen, Boddington had a terrifying motocross accident in Coolum.
 This led to severe brain bleeding and damage, resulting in his admission to the intensive care unit at the Royal Brisbane Hospital.
-He has completed two degrees at University of the Sunshine Coast - Bachelor of Science (2014–2017) and Bachelor of Commerce - Accounting (2019–2021).
+He has completed two degrees at University of the Sunshine Coast - Bachelor of Exercise Science (2014–2017) and Bachelor of Commerce - Accounting (2019–2021).

 Korey is an accountant and business advisor with Rise Accountants, Brisbane.

 Cycling

-Boddington is classified as a C4 cyclist.
+Boddington is classified as a C3 cyclist.
 He made his Track World Championship debut after claiming four titles at the National Track Championships in December 2023.

 At the 2024 UCI Para-cycling Track World Championships in Rio de Janeiro, Brazil, he won two medals - silver medal in the Men's Time Trial C4 and bronze medal in the Mixed Team Sprint C1-5.
 He also competed in the Men's Individual Pursuit and Scratch races.

 At the 2024 Paralympic Games in Paris, France, he won two medals - a gold medal in the Men's Time trial C4-5 setting a new world record, and a bronze medal in the Mixed team sprint C1-5.

 At the 2025 UCI Para-cycling Track World Championships in Rio de Janeiro, Brazil, he won four gold medals - Men's Sprint C3, Men's Time Trial C3, Men's Elimination C3 and Mixed Team Sprint C1-5.

 Boddington featured in Changing Track - a documentary on the Australian Paralympic Cycling team in the lead up to the 2024 Paris Paralympics.

 Boddington is supported by the Queensland Academy of Sport.